elk-audio/elk-docs/documents/sushi_internal_plugins.md

 ### Send

 Sends audio to a return bus plugin.
 Can be used for creating effect sends, parallel processing, or more complex audio routings.
+With the default parameters all channels of the track are sent to the return instance but it can also be configured to send a range of channels using the "channel_count" and "start_channel" parameters.

   * **uid** : "sushi.testing.send"
   * **Parameters** :
     + "gain" : Gain control of audio sent in dB.
 Default: 0.83.
 (Normalized from [-120, 24], Default 0 dB).
+    + "channel_count" : The number of channels to send, Default: 1 (all channels).
+(Normalized from [0, 16], Default All).
+    + "start_channel" : The channel number to start counting from.
+Default: 0.
+(Normalized from [0, 16], Default 0).
+    + "dest_channel" : The destination channel on the return plugin for the first channel sent.
+If this is higher than the channel count of the track which host the return plugin, no audio is sent.
+Default: 0.
+(Normalized from [0, 16], Default 0).

   * **Properties**:
-    + "destination" : Name of a Return plugin to send to
+    + "destination" : Name of a Return plugin instance to send audio to

 ### Return